 Your 2017 Guide To Canadian Online Blackjack

-- How to play online blackjack effectively
+- How to play blackack online effectively

 Jackpot City is our number one casino of choice for blackjack players in Canada.

-About Blackjack and Gambling Online
+About Blackjack Online

 If you don't know how to win at real money online blackjack before you start playing then it can be no fun, so before you start betting here are some tips.

-When you play blackjack online for real money, your basic aim is to get as close to 21 as possible (without going over) by adding the numbers on two or more cards.
+When you play either free blackjack online or for real money, your basic aim is to get as close to 21 as possible (without going over) by adding the numbers on two or more cards.
 In real cash games each player gets two cards dealt face up while the dealer gets one dealt face up and one face down.

 Every casino will assign the same value to each card - an ace is worth one or eleven, a face card (jack, queen or king) is worth 10, and every other card is worth the number written on that card.
 A blackjack online casino will pit the player (or several players) against the dealer, just like in real brick and mortar casinos.
 The only differences is when online games cost less per hand, and you get through hands quicker so once you know how to play online blackjack you can play quickly.